WordPress/openverse/README.md

 You can check the health of a live deployment of the API by running the live integration tests.

-1. Change directory to the Openverse Catalog API
+1. Change directory to the `cccatalog-api`

 ```
 cd cccatalog-api